SEOULSPACE

 The Host

 Gang-du is an ordinary man in his early 40s with an immature daughter, Hyun-seo.
 She loves him but finds him exasperating.
-One day, while working at his father’s food stall beside the Han River, a huge and hideous creature comes out of the water and starts attacking people.
+One day, while working at his father’s food stall beside the Han River, a huge and hideous creature emerges from the water and starts attacking people.
 Gang-du’s daughter is among those taken by the creature.

-The Host is an entertaining film that mixes together elements of horror, comedy, and social commentary.
+The Host is an entertaining film with horror, comedy, and social commentary elements.
+It is considered one of the best Korean horror movies of all time.
 The creature itself is both horrifying and sympathetic, and the film does a good job of building suspense and tension.
-The acting is also quite good, particularly from Song Kang-ho as Gang-du.
-If you’re looking for a fun and different kind of monster movie, The Host is definitely worth checking out.
+The acting is also quite good, particularly Song Kang-ho as Gang-du.
+The Host is worth checking out if you want a fun and different monster movie.

 Released: 2006